nasa/cumulus/docs/deployment/README.md

 #### Install Terraform

 It is recommended to keep a consistent version of Terraform as you deploy.
 Once your state files are migrated to a higher version, they are not always backwards compatible so integrators should pin their Terraform version.
 This is easily accomplished using the Terraform Version Manager [tfenv](https://github.com/tfutils/tfenv).
+If you have a CI environment (or any other machine) that you are using to deploy, **make sure that your local Terraform version is at least equal to the version on CI**, otherwise you will run into errors trying to re-deploy from your local machine.

 If you are using a Mac and [Homebrew](https://brew.sh), installing tfenv is as simple as: